icebob/benchmarker/README.md

 # Benchmarker

 Benchmarker is a benchmark runner based on Github Issues.
 Just create a new issue with the test case code blocks and Benchmarker Github Action workflow will execute the benchmark tests and post the results as a comment of the issue.
+[See how it looks!](https://github.com/icebob/benchmarker/issues/3)

 It supports Javascript and Node.js.